MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Sign in to Power Apps at `https://make.powerapps.com`.

+1. At the top right of your screen, change the Environment to **Dev One**.
+This is where you will be working for the entirety of this lab.

 1. Select **Tables**.

 1. Select **Describe the new table** to use Copilot to create a new table.